IMZ Academy 2018: Re-imagining the orchestra for the Digital Age

 After a successful first edition in August 2017, this IMZ Academy will yet again focus on the orchestra in digital space, covering all aspects of the visualisation and dissemination of orchestral performance: from event capture – whether for television, cinema or online- to effective audience development strategies, including specific opportunities through social media and online content.

-The sessions will be led by IMZ Academy director Peter Maniura (Head of Digital Development, BBC Arts) with experts and eminent guest speakers Becky Lees (Head of LSO Live, London Symphony Orchestra), Chris Rogers (Digital Project Manager, LSO Discovery, London Symphony Orchestra), Jo Johnson (Senior Marketing Manager for Digital Communications, London Symphony Orchestra), Mans Pär Fogelberg (Producer GSOplay, Gothenburg Symphony Orchestra), Eva Essvik (Audience and Business Developer, Gothenburg Symphony Orchestra) and Kriss Russman (EMMY-nominated, multi-camera Director and Filmmaker) sharing their insights on the latest developments and technologies in the field.
+The sessions will be led by IMZ Academy director Peter Maniura (Head of Digital Development, BBC Arts) with experts and eminent guest speakers Becky Lees (Head of LSO Live, London Symphony Orchestra), Chris Rogers (Digital Project Manager, LSO Discovery, London Symphony Orchestra), Jo Johnson (Senior Marketing Manager for Digital Communications, London Symphony Orchestra), Mans Pär Fogelberg (Producer GSOplay, Gothenburg Symphony Orchestra), Eva Essvik (Audience and Business Developer, Gothenburg Symphony Orchestra), Kriss Russman (EMMY-nominated, multi-camera Director and Filmmaker) and David Holme (Digital Media Consultant, Kilden Performing Arts Center and Kristianand Symphony Orchestra, KSO) sharing their insights on the latest developments and technologies in the field.

 We are happy that this year we can offer participants an even more authentic and well-rounded learning experience: All participants of the IMZ Academy for the Orchestra in the Digital Age get exclusive access to the dress rehearsal of the Summer Night's Concert of the Vienna Philharmonic at the Schönbrunn Palace Vienna on 30 May.
 This performance is not open to the public and will provide participants with a first-hand experience at one of the world's most spectacular concerts.